Should I Switch Medicare Supplement (Medigap) Insurance Policies?

 Depending on the situation, you may be able to enroll in any Medigap plan offered in your state, or you may only have guaranteed-issue rights to enroll in certain policies.

-Can I go back to my old Medigap policy if I switch and don’t like my new policy?
+Can I go back to my old Medigap insurance policy if I switch and don’t like my new policy?

-If you’re thinking about changing Medigap plans, it may be a good idea to stay enrolled in your current Medicare Supplement plan until you’re sure you want to keep your new policy.
+If you’re thinking about changing Medigap plans, it may be a good idea to stay enrolled in your current Medicare Supplement insurance plan until you’re sure you want to keep your new policy.
 You’re not normally allowed to keep more than one Medigap policy at a time.
-However, state laws give you a 30-day “free-look period” to try out a new Medicare Supplement plan, while keeping your current Medigap policy.
+However, state laws give you a 30-day “free-look period” to try out a new Medicare Supplement insurance plan, while keeping your current Medigap policy.
 If you decide you don’t like your new policy, you can cancel the second policy and go back to your original Medigap plan.
-Think of it as a trial period for your new Medicare Supplement plan — without having to worry about not being able to get back your old Medigap plan if the new plan doesn’t end up working out.
+Think of it as a trial period for your new Medicare Supplement insurance plan — without having to worry about not being able to get back your old Medigap plan if the new plan doesn’t end up working out.

 Here’s how the “free-look period” works: